Who is Rhino on The Masked Singer? Everything we know about the elusive animal

 Only six of the 12 characters performed on Sunday’s episode (1 January): Knitting, Jellyfish, Otter, Ghost, Cat and Mouse, and Phoenix.

-This means that viewers will have to wait until next Sunday’s episode (8 January) to see Rhino perform.

-The only verbal clue fans got was: “They were horn this way – it’s Rhino!”
+The only verbal clue fans got ahead of time was: “They were horn this way – it’s Rhino!”

 Rhino’s costume is appropriately that of a rhino, only dressed in a red cowboy outfit – including a flashy cowboy hat.